 The thing is, less is more.
 Smart, effective, intelligent training to make real changes and not just running for the sake of running.
 You see running every day does not make you a better runner, nor is it a great way to get fitter as you aren’t allowing your body time to rebuild and remodel after the last session.
 In fact, so many top runners would only run 3 times per week and combine this with strength and interval work.
 The key is to structure your running so that you are working different energy system and getting maximum results.
 You are wanting to create the right response within your training to get fitter and stronger quicker without burning out and it affecting your riding.
 The right balance hormonally, so that you recover and your body gets efficient at burning body fat and so that you improve your stamina when you ride.

 The key is to gradually increase your strength and endurance and help you be able to run for longer periods of time and so that running becomes enjoyable and your body doesn’t get injured or burnt out in the process.
 This isn’t by running every day of the week for the same distance and time.
-Here is your three runs and ideally spaced with a day in between.
-So for example Tuesday, Thursday and Saturday then on the days between you can do some work on your strength and suppleness with yoga, mobility work and strength programs.

 This run is only done once a week and I like to place this ideally on a Tuesday.
 This is where you will run a set amount of time starting with only 10 minutes and you will try and run as far as you can within this time frame.
 Gradually you will increase this amount up to 20 minutes.
 Once you hit 20 minutes, this is where you will stay.
 This run isn’t about length of time but instead distance within time, leg turnover.
 Each week you will try and push the distance that you can run in those minutes, or run a distance that takes you around 20 minutes and try and do it faster.
 The key here is to try and increase your capacity to run further in a short time frame.
 You will start off gentle though.
 Go for 10 minutes and try and run as far as you can in 10 minutes, then the next phase we increase the minutes.
-This is about getting your body stronger, so long drawn out runs will cause injury as you get tired, this short runs you will get fitter and stronger and you will focus this time on running with great technique and improving posture while running as you get fitter.
+This is about getting your body stronger, so long drawn out runs will cause injury as you get tired, this short runs you will get fitter and stronger and you will focus this time on running with great technique and posture while you run.
 Start short though and only do a distance in which you can maintain a good running posture and technique.

 If you are just starting out running, it’s this run you begin with and you only do this one 10 minute run per week for 4 weeks and then build this up to 20 minutes the following 4 weeks.
 This allows your body to rest, recover and gives your joints and ligaments time to rebuild.
 Then in and around that is your 10,000 step days and you can do some yoga, strength workouts around this to help improve your strength, posture and alignment, all of which will help with your running long term.
 Once you are maintaining your 20 minute time trial run consistently each week, you then add in the next one.

-Then once per week we sprint, this is your training on a Thursday.
+Then once per week, we sprint, this is your training on a Thursday.
 This is your sprint, your 100%!
 You don’t have to race anyone except yourself.
 The key is to go at your absolute maximum!
 There is nothing like sprinting to get stronger legs and ligaments, short sharp smart sprints!
 Your legs and your core are working super hard to maintain posture, and the response from your body after sprinting is like nothing else!
 The great thing is this is only once a week.
 This will increase your capacity to be able to run faster over a longer distance.
 That means training anaerobically will increase your aerobic capacity, however, unfortunately, it doesn’t work the other way.
-Meaning if you train aerobically (slow and steady) it doesn’t make you run faster and doesn’t always get you fitter.
+Meaning if you train aerobically (slow and steady) it doesn’t make you run faster and doesn’t always get you, fitter.
 So those that just jog throughout their week, never really get stronger at running and often plateau.
 When you add sprints into your week you will become a stronger runner, your muscles will get stronger and you will get fitter faster.

 If you are a beginner this is where you add in next after your initial 8 weeks of your time trial run and 10,000 step days.
 Do both these two for 4 weeks combined before adding in the third run.